 Commercial property insurance

 Commercial property insurance is the other primary coverage included in an owner’s policy for a business.
-In addition, commercial property insurance is a crucial tool for safeguarding your company’s inventory, equipment, and the structure in which it operates.
+This Insurance can safeguard your inventory and equipment as well as the structure in which your company is located.
 This coverage covers the cost of replacing or repairing your property if it is stolen, lost, broken by accident, or harmed by the elements.

 In addition, commercial property Insurance is a must for every company that leases or owns commercial real estate.
 The majority of landlords demand that their tenants carry their insurance for business property.
 If you handle inventory, make goods, or maintain equipment, you should also have this coverage.